Rudy Panucci On Pop Culture

 The multitude of breweries and distilleries that have popped up in Charleston of late bring in live musical acts as well.
 I tend to miss a lot of these because, being a non-drinker, they fly under my radar.

-Roger Rablais hosts Songwriter’s stage at different venues around the area, often at 813 Penn, next door to Fret ‘n’ Fiddle in Saint Albans and also at The Empty Glass many Tuesday evenings.
-You might also find cool musical events at Route 60 Music in Barboursville and Folklore Music Exchange in Charleston.
+Roger Rablais hosts Songwriter’s stage at different venues around the area, often at 813 Penn, next door to Fret ‘n’ Fiddle in Saint Albans, or at The Cavern on Charleston’s West Side, and also at The Empty Glass many Tuesday evenings or Sunday afternoons.

 To hear music in an alcohol-free enviroment, see what’s happening at Pumzi’s, on Charleston’s West Side.
 Pumzi’s looks to be beefing up their offerings in the coming weeks and months, so be sure to check that link in case we miss something.